Back to black

 Loading

 On the desk of every writer, every reporter, every editor, every PR director and every communications officer is a small library of reference books.
 A good dictionary (Oxford, American Heritage, Merriam Webster, Random House but gods forbid, never a generic Webster’s).
 A thesaurus (likely Roget’s).
 A style guide (CP for Canadians, or AP for Americans… Canadians likely have both).
 A dictionary of quotations (because the print version is reliable as a source, and the Internet isn’t).
 And a usage guide.
-That’s de rigeur for these … click below for more ↓
+That’s de rigeur for these professions, and the very minimum that they likely have in front of them every time … click below for more ↓

 Designing Type